 Maintaining Fireplace and Chimney

-Maintaining your fireplace and chimney in between cleanings and inspections is essential to protecting yourself, your family and your home.
-There is a detailed process to regular maintenance that will protect you while you use your fireplace or stove through the winter months.
+Maintaining your fireplace and chimney in between cleanings and inspections is essential to protecting yourself, your family, and your home.
+There is a detailed process of regular maintenance that will protect you while you use your fireplace or stove through the winter months.

 Start with Removing Ashes

 Sounds simple, yet some homeowners neglect this the most.
 During the cold months make sure the ashes in your fireplace or stove do not build up to a depth of more than two inches.
 When the cold season is over, remove all the ashes from your fireplace and give everything a good scrub down and dusting.